 “College access programs are best for those who don’t have immediate family members with, or pursuing, a college degree,” says Colin Ma, a former peer student counselor who runs an education blog.
-“The reason for this is because people with no college application experience typically aren’t great at filling applications (whether it is for education, jobs, or other means) and haven’t done research about colleges, nor do they have the foresight needed to properly plan for college.”
+“The reason for this is because people with no college application experience typically aren’t experienced in filling applications (whether it is for education, jobs, or other means) and haven’t done research about colleges, nor do they have the foresight needed to properly plan for college.”

-Indeed, college access programs help bridge the admissions gap for first generation college students.
+Indeed, college access programs help bridge the admissions gap for first-generation college students.
 By offering application advice, college tours, mentorships, and other resources, programs like Reality Changers lower the barrier of entry for high school students who might otherwise slip between the admission cracks.

 “Underrepresented students are very unlikely to have role models who are college graduates other than their teachers,” says Felice Douglas of College Momentum Academy.
 “As a result, less than 11% of low-income first-generation college students graduate with a bachelor’s degree within six years.
 Many college access programs provide mentors to show those students how to not only get into college but also to graduate successfully.”

 “CAPs will help not only in recommending financial aid such as FAFSA, but also with identifying relevant scholarships,” says Ma.
-“Knowing this can truly make or break a student’s ability to
+“Knowing this can truly make or break a student’s ability to attend college.”

 Caroline Glynn Neal of the Denver Scholarship Foundation agrees.
 “College access programs provide critical support to students – particularly low-to-moderate income, first-generation college-going students who face financial, academic, and social barriers to successfully navigating college admissions, financial aid, and postsecondary coursework.”

 Advice on which courses to take is just the beginning.
-“CAPs also help students with the actual application process – from choosing colleges to apply to personal statements,” says Ma.
+“CAPs also help students with the actual application process – from choosing colleges to personal statements,” says Ma.
 “Helping with this process ensures the students are efficient with their time and money spent on applications.”

+The benefits of such programs have a butterfly effect, spilling out into the community and labor market.
 College offers students the chance to expand their horizons, meet people of all different backgrounds, and explore new concepts and ideas.
-However, student populations at many colleges are not representative of the diversity of nearby communities.
+However, student populations at many colleges do not represent the diversity of nearby communities.
 College access programs help to increase inclusion at these institutions and in the working world by bringing in students from underrepresented demographic groups.